Okinawa Food Spot Fujiya Zenzai

 🍧 The Much-Awaited Zenzai

 However, the bread is a bit hard, so it’s not recommended for those in your group who have dental issues.
 Still, once you try it… you’ll have an experience that makes you think, “Wow, there’s something like this in the world?”
-Isn’t trying new things what real travel is all about?
+Isn’t trying new experiences what real travel is all about?

 🎁 Souvenir Shop and Conclusion